twhite96/TWBlog/_posts/2019-12-02-a-simple-terminal-website-with-css-and-typewriterjs.md

 typewriter
   .deleteAll(1)
   .pauseFor(50)
-  // .typeString('My name is Tiffany, and I am a frontend dev and wannabe hacker.')
   .deleteAll(1)
   .typeString('I work for <strong>[REDACTED]</strong> as a frontend dev, and I code, write, and shoot and edit videos on weekends.')
   .pauseFor(300)